Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-usage.md

 ---

-### Layered Character Template Loader
+### Layered Character Template Renderer
 Requirements:
 Have a [Layered Character Type](xref:layered-character-type) and at least one [Layered Character Template](xref:character-templates#layered-character-template) Setup.

-The [Layered Character Template Loader](xref:BlazerTech.CharacterManagement.Components.LayeredCharacterTemplateLoader) component can be used to create and load a character from a  **Layered Character Template**.
+The [Layered Character Template Renderer](xref:BlazerTech.CharacterManagement.Components.LayeredCharacterTemplateRenderer) component can be used to create and load a character from a  **Layered Character Template**.
 - Add the script to a game object.
 - Set **Renderer** and optionally **Animator** references.
 - Set Loading Settings.